 Remember how you learned to ride a bicycle?
 A machine could learn that with the help of algorithms and datasets.
 Datasets of values basically.

-Machine Learning, basically comprises of set of algorithms that could make software and program learn from it’s past experiences and thus make it ore accurate in predicting outcomes.
-This doesn’t need to be explicitly programmed, as the algorithm improves and adapts itself overtime.
+Machine Learning, basically comprises of a set of algorithms that could make software and program learn from it’s past experiences and thus make it more accurate in predicting outcomes.
+This doesn’t need to be explicitly programmed, as the algorithm improves and adapts itself over time.